Work Requirement

 Northern Consortium (Ashland, Bayfield, Iron, Price, Rusk, Sawyer, and Taylor Counties): 888-794-5722

-Even if you meet an exemption, you can still volunteer in the FSET program to receive services.
+Even if you meet an exemption, you can still volunteer in the FSET program to receive services and for assistance in meeting your employment/training goals.